EricCJoyce/Neuron-C/examples/mnist/README.md

 ![Training and Validation Loss](https://github.com/EricCJoyce/Neuron-C/blob/master/examples/mnist/loss.png "loss.png")

 The important thing to notice in this Python script is how the model is built.
 I designed the Neuron-C data structures to appeal to my intuition and organizational habits.
 The price of portability to my library is that I have to build Keras models with translation in mind.
 Beginning on line 38, this rather unlovely barrage of flattening and lambda-ing ensures that the convolutional filters Keras learned will align with the fully-connected layers that have learned to respond to them.
+The effect is illustrated below.
+Keras interleaves filter output; the Neuron-C Accumulator Layer expects them to be grouped.

 ![Sketch of Filter Alignment](https://github.com/EricCJoyce/Neuron-C/blob/master/examples/mnist/filter_alignment.png "filter_alignment.png")